cerbos/python-cognito-cerbos/README.md

 ### Groups

-This demo maps Cognito groups to Cerbos roles.
+This demo maps Cognito User Pool groups to Cerbos roles.
 The app will retrieve the groups from the access token, and use them to determine authorization.

-Any test users in your pool should be added to one or both of `admin` and `user` to demonstrate different access to the test resources.
+Any test users in your pool should be added to one or both of `admin` and/or `user` groups to demonstrate different access to the demo resources.

 ## Policies